nopour/Gaussian-elimination/README.md

 # Gaussian-elimination
-This C++ code implements the Gaussian elimination method to solve a system of linear equations.
+This C++/Python code implements the Gaussian elimination method to solve a system of linear equations.

 # Input:
 1- The user specifies the number of unknowns (variables) in the system of linear equations.